levinericzimmermann/pyquenzer/README.md

 installation:
 -------------

 First install all necessary dependencies.
+Then download *pyquenzer* from git and install it with [pip](https://pypi.org/project/pip/):

 ```sh
   $ git clone "https://github.com/uummoo/pyquenzer"